 Sharing Asset Enforcement Status with Armis

+Step 6.
 Navigate to Assets > Devices (All Assets).
-Select column picker, search "elisity" and checkmark the ElisityEnforcement box to add it as a new column.
+Select column picker, search Elisity and checkmark the ElisityEnforcement box to add it as a new column.

+Step 7.
 Here, you'll see a checkmark in the Elisity Enforcement column for each device currently enforced by an Elisity policy.
-You can also view this information within the Device Inventory table located in the Custom Properties section.
+You can also view this information within the device Inventory table located in the Custom Properties section.